What is an Antenatal Exercise

 Don’t exhaust yourself.
 You may need to slow down as your pregnancy progresses or if your maternity team advises you to.
 If in doubt, consult your maternity team.
 As a general rule, you should be able to hold a conversation as you exercise when pregnant.
 If you become breathless as you talk, then you’re probably exercising too strenuously.

 If you weren’t active before you got pregnant, don’t suddenly take up strenuous exercise.
-If you start an aerobic exercise programme (such as running, swimming, cycling, walking or aerobics classes), tell the instructor that you’re pregnant and begin with no more than 15 minutes of continuous exercise, three times a week.
+If you start an Aerobic exercise program (such as running, swimming, cycling, walking or aerobics classes), tell the instructor that you’re pregnant and begin with no more than 15 minutes of continuous exercise, three times a week.
 Increase this gradually to at least four 30-minute sessions a week.

-- always warm up before exercising, and cool down afterwards
+- Always warm-up before exercising, and cool down afterward;

-- don’t exercise at heights over 2,500m above sea level until you have acclimatised: this is because you and your baby are at risk ofaltitude sickness
+- Don’t exercise at heights over 2,500m above sea level until you have acclimatized: this is because you and your baby are at risk of altitude sickness.